hacktivistas/memopol2/README.md

 If you want to update the available importables votes, just re-run this command.

-Then you need chose a vote on which you want to create a recommendation.
+Then you need to choose a vote on which you want to create a recommendation.
 For
 this: got to `/votes/import/` on your instance (for example: http://mempol2.serverside.fr/votes/import/).
 There, you'll see the list of the importable votes (with not very user friendly name, those are the one given by the European Parliament).
-Chose a vote, click on it, grab it's "ID" as specified on his page, then run:
+Choose a vote, click on it, grab it's "ID" as specified on his page, then run:

     python manage.py create_voting_recommandation <vote id> <{for,against}> <weight of the recommendation> <weight of the proposal, 1 by default>